Official Toon Tone game

 Toon Tone questions

-What is Toon Tone?
+What is the Toon Tone game?

 How do you play Toon Tone?